akc/sloane/sloane.md

 ## Options

 --long
-:   Long format; print all fields
+:   Long format; print all fields.

 -k *KEYS*
-:   Keys of fields to print (default: SN)
+:   Keys of fields to print (default: SN).

 -n *N*
-:   Fetch at most this many entries (default: 5)
+:   Fetch at most this many entries (default: 5).

 --all
-:   Fetch all matching entries (equivalent to -n 999999)
+:   Fetch all matching entries (equivalent to -n 999999).

 --monochrome
 :   Do not colorize the output.
 Useful when piping the output to another
     program.

+--json
+:   Output results is JSON format.

 ## Examples